PrathamSaxena123/Leetcode-Solutions/README.md

 ---
 ## 🌟 Featured Problem – Latest

-🧩 Problem: Palindrome Partitioning
+🧩 Problem: Substring with Concatenation of All Words
-📚 Platform: LeetCode (#131)
+📚 Platform: LeetCode (#30)
-⚙️ Difficulty: Medium
+⚙️ Difficulty: Hard
-🧠 Topic: Strings, Backtracking
+🧠 Topic: Strings, Sliding Window, HashMap

 ### 💡 Approach

-- Start from index 0.
+- Build a frequency map of all words.
-- Try every possible substring.
+- Process the string using multiple word-sized sliding windows.
-- If it's a palindrome, include it in the current partition.
+- Track word frequencies in the current window.
-- Recursively partition the remaining string.
+- Shrink the window whenever a word exceeds its allowed frequency.
-- Backtrack to explore other valid partitions.
+- Record the starting index when all words are matched.

-- Time Complexity: O(n × 2ⁿ)
+- Time Complexity: O(n × wordLength)
-- Space Complexity: O(n) (excluding output)
+- Space Complexity: O(m)
 ---

 ## 🔗 Connect with Me